rupertwh/bmplib/API-full.md

 To activate RLE compression, call `bmpwrite_set_rle()` with `type` set to one of the following values:

 - `BMP_RLE_NONE` no RLE compression, same as not calling `bmpwrite_set_rle()` at all
 - `BMP_RLE_AUTO` choose RLE4, RLE8, or 1-D Huffman based on number of colors
   in palette
 - `BMP_RLE_RLE8` use RLE8, regardless of number of colors in palette

+#### 1-D Huffman encoding
-In order to write 1-D Huffman encoded bitmpas, the provided palette must have 2 colors, RLE type must be set to `BMP_RLE_AUTO`, and `bmpwrite_allow_huffman ()` must be called.
+In order to write 1-D Huffman encoded bitmpas,

+- the provided palette must have 2 colors,
+- RLE type must be set to `BMP_RLE_AUTO`,
+- and `bmpwrite_allow_huffman()` must be called.

 Be aware that *very* few programs will be able to read Huffman encoded BMPs!

+In order to get the best compression result, you should also call `bmpwrite_set_huffman_img_fg_idx()` to specify which color index (0 or 1) in the image corresponds to the foreground color.
+Huffman compression is optimized for scanned text, meaning short runs of foreground color and long (er) runs of background color.
+This will not change the appearance of the image, but setting it correctly will result in better compression.

 #### RLE24